GEOS-ESM/ESMA-Baselibs/README.md

 - on Darwin, GNU sed is needed for ESMF Applications.
 This sed must be visible as sed (and not, say, gsed as installed by Brew)

-- CMake of a recent vintage
+- CMake v3.24 or higher

 ### Obtaining ESMA Baselibs